shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 - **Self Audit**: Select this option to classify the creative on your own.
 For further guidance on   self-auditing, see [Self-Auditing Creatives](self-auditing-creatives.md).
     > [!NOTE]
-    > Self-auditing may reduce access to inventory outside of your network since many sellers only allow Xandr audited creatives.
+    > Self-auditing may reduce access to inventory outside of your network since many sellers only allow Microsoft Advertising audited creatives.

   Set any one of the following creative attributes: